Dutch Cyber Security Council

 Clear terms of reference

-- providing solicited and unsolicited advice on cyber security to the government and private parties,
+- Providing solicited and unsolicited strategic advice on cyber security to the Dutch government and the business community (through the government).

 In addition, the members hold personal discussions at boardroom level in order to get cyber security on the agenda at strategic level.